xapian/xapian/xapian-core/docs/deprecation.rst

-Sometimes we can support such versions without extra effort (e.g. Tcl's stubs mechanism means Tcl 8.1 probably still works, even though the last 8.1.x release was over a decade ago), and in some cases Linux distros continue to support software after upstream stops.
+Sometimes we can support such versions without extra effort (e.g. Tcl's stubs mechanism means Tcl 8.1 probably still works, even though the last 8.1.x release was in 2001), and in some cases Linux distros continue to support software after upstream stops.

 But in most cases keeping support around is a maintenance overhead and we'd rather spend our time on more useful things.